CPK Insurance

 • New Mexico commercial auto minimum liability limits are $25,000/$50,000/$10,000 if a janitorial business uses vehicles for jobs, supply runs, or site visits.

-• New Mexico requires businesses to maintain proof of general liability coverage for most commercial leases, which matters for janitorial companies signing client or office space agreements.
+• Most commercial leases in New Mexico require proof of general liability coverage, which matters for janitorial companies signing client or office space agreements.

 • Coverage comparisons in New Mexico should account for the regulatory oversight of the New Mexico Office of Superintendent of Insurance when reviewing policy forms and carrier filings.